-This page will be updated continuously to reflect the most recent information on the coronavirus.
-This page was last updated on May 13, 2020.
+This page will be updated continuously to reflect the most recent information.
+This page was last updated on March 12, 2021.

 National Oceanic and Atmospheric Administration (NOAA) Assistance

 Under the COVID relief law passed in December 2020, a total of $300 million will be available from NOAA for COVID-19 impacts to commercial, charter, tribal, ceremonial, and subsistence fisheries, including $15 million for aquaculture and seafood processors.